SHOULD I CONSIDER A PHASED RETIREMENT?

 It’s an option that allows for a gradual transition into retired living.

-The day after you retire marks the beginning of a new chapter in your life, and the end of an old one.
+The day after your retirement date marks the beginning of a new chapter in your life, and the end of an old one.
 Quite often, after having a job for most of your life, that initial transition from full-time employment into retirement will feel rather abrupt.
 And despite how much you may have fantasized about your post-work life, the realities of that first Monday morning without a job – and a regular salary paycheck – can be unsettling.

 Instead, what if there was a way to gradually transition into your retirement years?
 That solution may be available in the form of a “phased retirement,” or “partial retirement,” a growing trend in retirement planning.